Skip to content

 Alan Lyles' C.V. (.pdf)

-Lyles' operations experience with health service delivery includes administrative work in Johns Hopkins Hospital's Comprehensive Alcoholism Program and as general manager of its Outpatient Department (1970s); administrator of the Department of Otolaryngology-Head and Neck Surgery, The Johns Hopkins University, School of Medicine (1980s); executive assistant to the dean and vice president for medicine and assistant dean for planning and analysis, Johns Hopkins University School of Medicine (1990s).
-He has been chair of the Maryland Drug Use Review Board, chair of the Association of American Medical Colleges’ Group on Institutional Planning, president of Delta Omega, Alpha Chapter—a national public health honor society, and he is currently chair of the Nominating Committee for the National Academy of Public Administration.
+Lyles' operations experience with health service delivery includes administrative work in Johns Hopkins Hospital’s Office of Health Care Programs, and as general manager of its Outpatient Department (1970s); administrator of the Department of Otolaryngology, Head and Neck Surgery at The Johns Hopkins University, School of Medicine (1980s); executive assistant to the dean and vice president for medicine, and assistant dean for planning and analysis, Johns Hopkins University School of Medicine (1990s).
+He was Chair of the Maryland Drug Use Review Board; Chair of the Association of American Medical Colleges' Group on Institutional Planning; president of Delta Omega, Alpha Chapter, a national public health honor society; and he has served on the Board of Directors of the National Academy of Public Administration.